-Conall waited for Caleb, who rubbed Ena’s head, one last time.
-Josah stood in front of Ena so she wouldn’t follow.
+Conall waited for Caleb, who rubbed Ena’s head one last time.
+Josah stood in front of the cat so she wouldn’t follow.
 He knelt and placed his hands behind her ears.
 It was all the cat needed to start her rumbling.
 But she kept the other Dragoons in view.

 “Ena,” he said.
 “You need to stay here where you are safe.”

-Holding his hand up, Josah signaled Ena, then he stood and started to walk away.
-The crispy crunching sound behind him meant the cat didn’t understand.
+Holding his hand up, Josah signaled Ena, then he stood and walked away.
+The crunching sound behind him meant the cat didn’t understand.
 Josah watched as the other Dragoon observed in silence.
-He brought Ena back a few steps, then motioned her to stay,
+He brought Ena back a few steps then motioned her to stay,

 Walking backward and holding his hand up, Josah took several steps away from Ena.
 He stopped, repeated the stay command, then took a few more steps.
 When Ena sat down, Josah knew she understood what he wanted.